dvloznov/finance-tracker/README.md

 # Finance Tracker

-Backend service for a Notion dashboard that processes bank statements and receipts using Gemini AI.
+Backend service that processes bank statements and receipts using Gemini AI.
 State is stored in Google Cloud (BigQuery + Cloud Storage).

 ## What it does

-Uploads PDFs → Gemini AI extracts transactions → Stores in BigQuery → Powers Notion dashboard
+Uploads PDFs → Gemini AI extracts transactions → Stores in BigQuery → Ready for custom UI frontend

 ## Usage